 Try searching for articles about your tree in the following databases.
 Use the yellow "find it" button to see if the article is available through our library.
 (In Google Scholar, "find it @ Gustavus" links appear to the right of the references if it's available.)
 In some cases, you may want to request an article from another library, so don't leave it to the last minute.

-To request articles from another library, you will need to log into the library system using the barcode on your ID card (starts with 20110...) and your last name.
+To request articles from another library, you will need to log into the library system using your Gustavus account username and password.
 Then watch your email.
 You will receive a link and instructions on how to get the article usually within 24-48 hours.
 Though you can keep the PDF as long as you like, you need to click on the link and download it within a week of receiving the email.